ibm-cloud-docs/cloud-object-storage/basics/aspera-sdk.md

 *Key Values*
 * `<bucket-name>` - name of the bucket in your Object Storage service instance that has Aspera enabled.
 * `<path-to-local-directory>` - directory of the files to be uploaded to Object Storage.
 * `<virtual-directory-prefix>` - name of the directory prefix to be added to each file upon upload.
+Use null or empty string to upload the files to the bucket root.

 #### Directory Download